jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-* I add a value to the call to see what would happen
+* I add a value to the call to see what happens

   .. code-block:: python